 “Yes, your highness, you are Queen.”

 Zeta watched the door close behind Lar.
 She burst into tears.
 She had come home to be alone.
 Her parents were dead, and an enemy was controlling her sister.
-Now she understood why she felt differently around the villagers she thought were her family.
+Now she understood why she felt different around the villagers she thought were her family.
 She was two-and-a-half feet taller than the other women warriors, and a few inches taller than most of the men.
 Her strength and agility were unmatched by anyone.
 Now she understood why.
 She was from another world.
 All the wild dreams, the sliding walls, the weapons that fired light.
 So many nights, she woke up screaming because monsters were coming for her.
+Monsters it turned out were the enemy of Theros.
 The words that would spill from her mouth when she became excited made no sense to anyone in the village, but now they made perfect sense to her.
 It all made sense now; she was speaking the language of her people, the people of Theros.
-Thousands of them had died to keep her secret safe, and her sister had paid a greater price.
+Thousands of them died to keep her secret safe, and her sister had paid a greater price.
 Zeta sent a telepathic message requesting to see the life she and her family lived until everything changed forever.
-The look on her sisters’ face when she stared across the room at her brought tears to her eyes.
-So much love and she had forgotten it all.
+The look on her sister’s face when she stared across the room at her brought tears to her eyes.
+So much love, and she had forgotten it all.
 She had grown into a protector, but she could not protect her sister or her parents.
 The images stopped.
 The podium appeared before her again.
 Then the deepest voice she ever heard boomed into the room.

 The video ended; Zeta sat there seething for what seemed like hours.
 Zeta summoned Lar to return.
 He walked in and bowed low to greet his Queen.